awsdocs/aws-auto-scaling-user-guide/doc_source/gs-select-application.md

 ## Prerequisites<a name="gs-select-application-prereq"></a>

-Before you begin, use the Amazon EC2 console to create a new Auto Scaling group by following the steps for [Creating an Auto Scaling Group Using a Launch Template](https://docs.aws.amazon.com/autoscaling/ec2/userguide/create-asg-launch-template.html) in the *Amazon EC2 Auto Scaling User Guide*\.
+Before you begin, use the Amazon EC2 console to create a new Auto Scaling group by following the steps for [Getting Started with Amazon EC2 Auto Scaling](https://docs.aws.amazon.com/autoscaling/ec2/userguide/GettingStartedTutorial.html) in the *Amazon EC2 Auto Scaling User Guide*\.
 You can choose any group, but let's use a new group for this tutorial, so that you can delete it afterwards\.
 As soon as the group is deleted, you stop incurring charges for the Amazon EC2 instances it ran\.

 You need IAM permissions to create a scaling plan and to enable predictive scaling\.
-For information about the required IAM permissions, see the [Example Policies](auth-and-access-control.md#aws-auto-scaling-example-policies) in this guide\.
+For information about the required IAM permissions, see the [AWS Auto Scaling Identity\-Based Policy Examples](security_iam_id-based-policy-examples.md) in this guide\.

 ## Discovering or Choosing Your Scalable Resources<a name="gs-choose-discovery-method"></a>